Edward Steichen: Legacy

 Steichen took the photograph in Mamaroneck, New York, near the home of his friend, art critic Charles Caffin.
 It shows a wooded area and pond, with moonlight appearing between the trees and reflecting on the pond.
 While the print appears to be a color photograph, the first true color photographic process, the autochrome process, was not available until 1907.
 Steichen created the impression of color by manually applying layers of light-sensitive gums to the paper.
 Only three prints of The Pond–Moonlight are still known to exist and, as a result of the hand-layering of the gums, each is unique.
 (The two prints not auctioned are held in museum collections.)
 The extraordinary sale price of the print is in part attributable to its one-of-a-kind character and to its rarity.

 A show of early color photographs by Steichen was held at the Mudam (Musée d'Art moderne) in Luxembourg City from July 14 to September 3, 2007.

+Cities through out North America continue to showcase his work through touring exhibitions.
+Edward Steichen and the Garden, an exhibit that explores his immersive relationship with gardening and how he shaped his photographic vision continues to travel.
+As of 2026 it has been exhibited in rotation to Rochester New York, seen in the George Eastman Museum, February 2026.

 Personal life

 Steichen married Clara E. Smith (1875–1952) in 1903.
-They had two daughters, Mary Rose Steichen (1904-1998) and Charlotte "Kate" Rodina Steichen (1908-1988).
+They had two daughters, Mary Rose Steichen (1904–1998) and Charlotte "Kate" Rodina Steichen (1908–1988).
 In 1914, Clara accused her husband of having an affair with artist Marion H. Beckett, who was staying with them in France.
 The Steichens left France just ahead of invading German troops.
 In 1915, Clara Steichen returned to France with her daughter Kate, staying in their house in the Marne in spite of the war.
 Steichen returned to France with the Photography Division of the American Army Signal Corps in 1917, whereupon Clara returned to the United States.
 In 1919, Clara Steichen sued Marion Beckett for having an affair with her husband, but was unable to prove her claims.
 Clara and Edward Steichen eventually divorced in 1922.

 Steichen married Dana Desboro Glover in 1923.
 She died of leukemia in 1957.

 In 1960, aged 80, Steichen married 27-year-old Joanna Taub and remained married to her until his death, two days before his 94th birthday.
 Joanna Steichen died on July 24, 2010, in Montauk, New York, aged 77.